devicehive/devicehive-docker/rdbms-image/README.md

 ```
 Or add line `COMPOSE_FILE=docker-compose.yml:dh_plugin.yml` in `.env` file.

+This also starts *devicehive-ws-proxy* instance for external connections from plugins.
+It's available at http://*localhost*/plugin/proxy.

 ## Development run
 In order to run only DeviceHive 3d-party dependencies in Docker containers, simply run: